nagupv/orcaa-complaint-system/replit.md

 ## Recent Changes

+- **WhatsApp and SMS Integration** (July 04, 2025): Enhanced user management with WhatsApp account and mobile number fields for Twilio SMS/WhatsApp notifications.
+Added notification preferences and enhanced Twilio service with user-based notification functions
+- **Navigation Layout Fix** (July 04, 2025): Fixed horizontal tab navigation display using flex layout instead of grid to ensure tabs appear in a single line
 - **Multiple Roles System** (July 04, 2025): Migrated from single role to multiple roles architecture with JSONB array storage, enabling users to have multiple role assignments simultaneously
 - **Header and Footer Integration** (July 04, 2025): Added ORCAA.org-styled header and footer components with navigation, contact information, and branding consistent with the official ORCAA website
 - **Enhanced Service Selection** (July 04, 2025): Added functional help buttons for contacting ORCAA and viewing regulations